qdouble/angular-webpack-starter/README.md

 Use `npm run prod:build` for production build.

-To update nightly builds (and other applications with ^ in version), run `npm update`.
-If a nightly build introduces a breaking change that harms your app, you can roll back by using the SHA # of a previous working build.
-Just go to https://github.com/angular?utf8=%E2%9C%93&query=builds and look up the commit dates before the build that caused you trouble and amend package dependency to `github:angular/PACKAGE_NAME-builds#SOME_SHA_NUMBER`.

 To create AOT version, run `npm run compile`.
 This will compile and build script.
 Then you can use `npm run prodserver` to see to serve files.